ashutoshmjain/gita/src/mathuraChap10.md

 How ? - asked the Fairy - last I checked we still can't travel back in time - she smiled.

-Yup, we can't "yet" travel back in time, but you can see it in your head sets - replied the Angel - How about you come with us - he pointed to the friend - I think I  had converted the next scene into a static VR.
+Yup, we can't "yet" travel back in time, but you can see it in your head sets - replied the Angel - How about you come with us - he pointed to the friend - I think I  had converted the next scene into a static [^staticVR] VR.
 It should be in my library.

 Walking to Fairy's car he added the disclaimer - it is not your level of professional quality - he looked at the Friend - but I guess it would serve better than me telling the story.
 Both of you may enjoy the scene while I keep my hands on the wheel (and eyes on the road).
 He didn't miss the opportunity to curse the traffic controllers -  what is the point of self driving chariots if at least one must sit on the steering - he raised his hands in frustration :-)